Skip to main content

 This hormonal chaos has profound implications for cardiometabolic health.
 The adverse lipid profile changes, particularly the marked reduction in HDL-C, are mechanistically linked to the hepatic lipase (HL) enzyme.
 Androgens are known to upregulate HL activity, which accelerates the catabolism of HDL particles, thereby reducing their protective effects against atherosclerosis.

-Concurrently, the induced state of can be traced to post-receptor defects in the insulin signaling pathway within skeletal muscle and adipose tissue.
+Concurrently, the induced state of insulin resistance can be traced to post-receptor defects in the insulin signaling pathway within skeletal muscle and adipose tissue.
 High androgen levels appear to interfere with the phosphorylation of key signaling molecules like IRS-1 and Akt, impairing glucose uptake and leading to compensatory hyperinsulinemia.

 This state of chronic, low-grade inflammation and metabolic stress directly contributes to endothelial dysfunction, a foundational step in the development of cardiovascular disease.
 Clinical monitoring protocols are designed specifically to detect these shifts in biomarkers like HDL, triglycerides, and HbA1c, allowing for intervention before irreversible damage occurs.